algattik/azure-mlops-terraform/README.md

 ![DevOps pipeline](/docs/images/pipeline.png)

 This project adapts the MLOpsPython solution (see References) with the following improvements to increase developer productivity.
-* Added Terraform scripts to deploy Azure ML workspace and AKS cluster.
+* Added Terraform scripts to deploy Azure ML workspace and AKS cluster in a VNET.
 * Reduced number of Azure DevOps variables.
 * Cleaner organization of scripts.
 * Single multi-stage pipeline in version control, rather than separate release pipeline.
 A release pipeline is not only hard to version control, but also requires **two** separate inbound artifacts from the build pipeline (the pipeline artifacts + the ML Model), which creates an opportunity to introduce errors.